-In WPF, a command is an object that implements the ICommand interface, which can be bound to UI controls such as buttons to trigger actions, and can enable or disable these controls based on the CanExecute method.
-The Execute method runs the command, while the CanExecuteChanged event notifies when the command availability changes.
+In WPF, a command is an object that implements the ICommand interface, which can be bound to UI controls such as buttons to trigger actions and can enable or disable these controls based on the CanExecute method.
+The Execute method runs the command, while the CanExecuteChanged event notifies when the command's availability changes.

 Implementing WPF commands manually typically requires much boilerplate code, especially to support the CanExecuteChanged event.